 A volunteer counselor can provide free services to help you apply for a Bridge card.
 Call the center at 810-635-4122 to arrange for an appointment.

-Transportation to and from the Senior Center for lunch is available to seniors residing in the Swartz Creek School District.
-Group transportation is also available to Meijer or Kroger once a week on Mondays.
+Group transportation is also available to Meijer or Kroger once a week.
+Food Pantry once a month.
 Call 810-635-4122 for more information.

 Available at the Senior Center the first Wednesday of each month.
 Call 810-635-4122 to make an appointment.